colleen de reuck cross country classic

 The Colleen De Reuck XC Classic, is a USATF Colorado Championship race.
 To be eligible to win the Colorado State XC championship and USATF Colorado prize money (listed below), all athletes must be a USATF Colorado Member, a Colorado Resident for 6 months and be eligible to compete for the USA in an international competition.

-If you fulfill the USATF Colorado Championship criteria above, please make sure you supply your USATF CO membership number when registering.
-Failure to do so, will mean you are ineligible for any USATF CO awards.
+If you fulfill the USATF Colorado Championship criteria above, please make sure you supply your USATF Colorado membership number when registering by Monday October 28th at 11:59pm MST.
+You need to be verified and failure to do so, will mean you are ineligible for any USATF Colorado awards.

 USATF Colorado Prize Money